MarcinOrlowski/trans-tool/README.md

 * Trailing white characters: no trailing spaces nor tabs at the end of each line,
 * WhiteCharsBeforeLinefeed: ensures there's no space nor tab character placed before linefeed literals (`\n` and `\r`).
 * KeyFormat: ensures key string matches defined pattern.
+* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.

 For translation files, the following checks are performed:

 * Syntax validation: ensures use of allowed comment markers, key - value separators etc.
 * Trailing white characters: no trailing spaces nor tabs at the end of each line.
-* Missing translation: keys found in base file, but missing in translation,
+* Missing translation: keys found in base file, but missing in translation.
-* Dangling keys: keys found in translation file but not present in base file,
+* Dangling keys: keys found in translation file but not present in base file.
-* Empty translations: empty translations for non-empty text in base file,
+* Empty translations: empty translations for non-empty text in base file.
-* Case check: ensures translation starts with the same character case (upper/lower) as entry in base file,
+* Case check: ensures translation starts with the same character case (upper/lower) as entry in base file.
-* Punctuation: ensures translation ends with punctuation mark (`:`, `.`, `?`, `!`) if entry if base file ends that way,
+* Punctuation: ensures translation ends with punctuation mark (`:`, `.`, `?`, `!`) if entry if base file ends that way.
 * WhiteCharsBeforeLinefeed: ensures there's no space nor tab character placed before linefeed literals (`\n` and `\r`).
 * KeyFormat: ensures key string matches defined pattern.
+* Brackets: ensures all brackets opened are closed and there's no unpaired bracket.

 NOTE: as this is quite common that translation file may not be updated instantly, `prop-tool` considers key presence condition fulfilled also when given key exists in `B` file but is commented out and follow expected comment format: